Causal Evidence that Language Models use Confidence to Drive Behavior: Results

-In the fourth phase, LLMs were instructed to abstain only when their confidence fell below a specified threshold, which we systematically varied.
-This manipulation, motivated in part by prior arguments for instructed thresholds to mitigate overconfident hallucinations (see \citep{kalai2025language}), directly targets Stage 2 of the confidence–decision pathway -- the thresholding and action-selection components -- allowing us to test whether altering the policy causally influences abstention rates.
-Furthermore, this design tests whether threshold instructions operate purely at the decision boundary (Stage 2) or also influence the internal confidence representations themselves (Stage 1).
+In Phase~4, LLMs were instructed to abstain when their confidence fell below a specified threshold, which we systematically varied.
+This manipulation directly targets Stage~2 of the confidence--decision pathway, allowing us to test whether altering the policy causally influences abstention rates and whether threshold instructions operate purely at the decision boundary (Stage~2) or also influence internal confidence representations (Stage~1).
+As expected, increasing thresholds increased abstention rates (Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}A), with a corresponding coverage-accuracy tradeoff: higher thresholds led to more accurate responses among answered trials ($\beta = 0.005$, $z = 3.97$, $p < 0.001$; \ref{fig:OCTNEW_GPT4o_P4_stacked_no_nota}; see Supplemental Results).

-We first examined the overall pattern of correct, incorrect and abstention responses shown by the model (see Figure \ref{fig:OCTNEW_GPT4o_P4_composite}A).
-As expected, there was a clear effect of threshold on abstention rate—with increasing abstention rates as the threshold was increased.
-We next assessed whether the model's accuracy increased alongside increasing abstention rates (see Figure \ref{fig:OCTNEW_GPT4o_P4_stacked_no_nota}).
-A logistic regression revealed a significant positive effect of threshold on answer accuracy, such that higher thresholds led to more accurate responses among answered trials ($\beta = 0.0051 \pm 0.001,\; z = 3.97,\; p < 0.001$).
-This corresponds to roughly a $+1.1\%$ increase in accuracy for every $10\%$ increase in threshold, consistent with the selective trade-off whereby stricter thresholds reduce coverage but improve the reliability of answers given.

-We next examined whether abstention behavior was systematically shaped by the instructed threshold, and whether this influence was modulated by the model's own confidence (Figure \ref{fig:OCTNEW_GPT4o_P4_composite}B).
-Within our two-stage framework, confidence representations are formed at Stage 1, then subsequently used at Stage 2 where they are compared against a threshold via the decision policy $\sigma((T-C)/\tau)$.
-An important methodological choice was to use Phase 1 confidence estimates as predictors of Phase 4 behavior.
-Phase 1 confidence represents a pre-decisional measure—the model's confidence in its answer extracted when no abstention option exists.
-In contrast, Phase 4 confidence is post-decisional: because the model has been instructed to apply a threshold, its confidence estimates have already incorporated the threshold comparison rather than representing the raw belief signal.
-As we show below, this distinction is borne out empirically in the structure of abstention behavior.